- Overview

 A combinational device with multiple inputs but only one output is called a logic gate .

 The NAND gate is just one of many possible gates that we will encounter in this course.
 We can make various logic gates: NAND, NOR, INV, XOR, etc using PFETs and NFETs and connecting them in a complementary way in order for them to work and produce the boolean logic as intended.
-We will not test you on designing transistor-level circuitry, so all the sections above are written as a precursor to understand better on how logic gates are made.
+The schematic of a XOR gate and an XNOR gate is as follows:

 Timing Specifications of Combinational Logic Devices